bentoml/BentoML/docs/source/integrations/mlflow.rst

 Additional Tips
 ---------------

-Use MLFlow model dependency config
+Use MLflow model dependency config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most MLFlow models carries the dependency information required for running this model.
+Most MLflow models carries the dependency information required for running this model.
 If you don't need additional dependencies in your Service definition code, it is
 possible to reuse the dependency already specified in an imported MLflow model.